What the Heck?

-What the Heck? is the North American title of a card game originally designed and published in Germany in 1988 by Ravensburger under the title Hol's der Geier (The Vulture Gets It).
+What the Heck? is the North American title of a card game originally designed by Alex Randolph and published in Germany in 1988 by Ravensburger under the title Hol's der Geier ("The Vulture Gets It").
 The game has subsequently been marketed in a number of countries under various titles.

 Description

 What the Heck? is a game for 2–5 players in which players attempt to win Mouse cards while avoiding Vulture cards.
 The game has the following components: